Carthamus lanatus: Description

 This is a spiny, glandular, woolly plant, which often seems to be covered in spiders' webs, due to its fine tangled fibers.
 It has a pale stem which may reach a meter in height, and rigid, pointed, very spiny leaves.
 The flower head has many long, sharp phyllaries that can be up to several centimeters long, and often bend backwards (recurved).
 The disc florets are bright yellow.
 One plant can produce many stems which mat together due to their spininess and form a small thicket.
 The fruit is an achene about half a centimeter long with many rigid pappus scales.

 Invasive species in Australia

-In Australia the plant is commonly regarded as a pasture weed because: it competes with desired plants such as pasture or crops, seeds and bracts become embedded in wool which results in lower returns to farmers, and because dense infestations restrict stock access and are difficult to walk through.
+In Australia the plant is commonly regarded as a pasture weed because it competes with desired plants such as pasture or crops, seeds and bracts become embedded in wool which results in lower returns to farmers, and dense infestations restrict stock access and are difficult to walk through.
 It is generally not considered a weed in much of Europe.